 The recommended route to creating and sending AMP emails:

-To do this, go to Settings > Account > Account settings > Features, and select Enable AMP support for your email campaigns.
+To do this, expand the User menu, then go to Settings > General > Account settings.
+Under Features, select Enable AMP support for your email campaigns.
 To finish, select Save.

 This enables AMP support for all campaigns and all users in your account with the Edit campaigns user permission.
 You do not have to provide AMP content for every campaign, but it is possible for your users to do so.